Juvenile offender: prosecution as of September 30, 2021

 - The penalty shall beat least 5 years for minors aged from 13 to 16 years (or the penalty isat least 5 years for minors, aged from 16 to 18 years)

-- The minor has already been subjected to an educational measure, a conviction or a sentence of less than one or has been prosecuted for refusing to submit to screening and fingerprinting
+- A report of less than 1 year has been drawn up in previous proceedings (e.g. in the context of an educational measure, a conviction or a sentence of less than 1 year or the minor has been prosecuted for refusing to submit to fingerprinting and checking operations).

 If the minor has been brought before the juvenile judge for educational or judicial review, the hearing shall take place at the latest 3 months after the matter has been referred to the court.